pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 1 ).md

 GABARITO: ERRADA

-Item.
 23. In some cases, it is necessary to have experience in the data processing.

-Item.
 23. Em alguns casos, é necessário ter experiência em processamento de dados.

 For those positions that do not require a high school education, experience in the data